MonkeyDLuffy14/Hall_booking_system/README.md

 4. Set Up the Frontend (React)

-Navigate to the Frontend Folder cd ../frontend
+Navigate to the hall-booking-frontend Folder cd ../frontend

 Install Dependencies